ggerganov/llama.cpp/examples/cvector-generator/README.md

 ## Tips and tricks

-If your prompt have multiple lines (per prompt), convert the newline to escape sequence `\n`.
+If you have multiple lines per prompt, you can escape the newline character (change it to `\n`).
 For example:

 ```
 <|im_start|>system\nAct like a person who is extremely happy.<|im_end|>